Samuel-The-Daya/Samuel-Turn-Based-Combat-System/README.md

 Feel free to use the code within this project

-If you want to credit the work, it is greatly appreciated.
+Credit the work if you are going to use any code, it would be greatly appreciated.

 At the state that this turn-based combat system is, it is somewhat barebones, but it is made with the potential to grow.